 - In Sri Lanka, the hibiscus plant is called the “shoe plant“.
 Probably because the flowers bring back the shine of the natural leather when rubbed on shoes.

-A hibiscus botanical illustration is from the 1844 edition of Edwards’ botanical register, or, Ornamental flower garden and shrubbery.
+A hibiscus botanical illustration is from the 1844 edition of Edwards’ Botanical Register.

 The flower print is from the 1896 book, Favourite flowers of garden and greenhouse /by Edward Step.